Azure-Samples/active-directory-dotnet-native-headless/README.md

 6. In the succeeding page, Find the Application ID value and copy it to the clipboard.
 7. Then click on **Settings** and choose **Properties**.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox and hit enter.
 Select TodoListService from the results and click the 'Select' button.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.
 Click the 'Select' button again to close this screen.
 Click on "Done" to finish adding the permission.
 9. Then select `ToDoListService` in the "Required permissions" blade and click "Grant Permissions".
-Since our client is a console application using raw credentials, its incapable of displaying an UI for the tenant administrator or the user to grant consent.
-So we would instead provide the admin consent for all users in the Azure portal itself.
+Since our client is a console application using raw credentials, its incapable of displaying an UI for the user or tenant administrator to grant consent.
+So you need to provide the user consent for yourself (if you are not a tenant admin) or the admin consent for all users (if you are a tenant admin) in the Azure portal itself.
 Read more about administrator consent in [Overview of the consent framework](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#overview-of-the-consent-framework).

 ### Step 3:  Configure the sample to use your Azure AD tenant